AngleProtocol/angle-docs/borrowing-module/vaults/whitelisting-and-volatile-assets.md

 ### For specific collateral types

-The whitelisting of addresses could be used to deploy specific collateral types (like real-world assets for example).
+The whitelisting of addresses can be used to deploy specific collateral types (like real-world assets for example).
 In this case, governance may need to keep tight control on who can borrow to avoid exploits.

 ### For specific entities